WillT04/Powershell-Functions/README.md

 # Usage
 ### Open projects folder:
+1. Run "projects" (alias: "p") from PowerShell
+2. You will navigate into your projects folder in PowerShell
+##### Open tracked project folder
+1. Run "projects tracked" (alias: "projects t") from PowerShell
+2. You will navigate into the tracked projects folder in PowerShell
+##### Open tracked project folder
-1. Run "create" (alias: "c") from PowerShell
+1. Run "projects untracked" (alias: "projects u") from PowerShell
-2. You will navigate into this directory in powershell
+2. You will navigate into the untracked projects folder in PowerShell

 ### Create a file:
 1. Run "touch" then the file name from PowerShell (eg. "touch file.txt")
-2. The file will be created in teh current directory
+2. The file will be created in the current directory